-Chinese New Year 2015 begins on Thursday, February 19th and ends on Thursday, March 5th.
-2015 is the year of the goat (also sheep and ram) and also the year of the “Wood Goat” which only occurs every 60 years.
-Chinese New Year is a time for families to get together to celebrate the festival with each other.
+Chinese New Year 2021 begins on Friday, February 12th!
+2021 is the year of the Ox!
+The Chinese New Year is a time for families to get together to celebrate the festival with each other.
 On New Year’s Eve, families have “reunion dinners” which are believed to be the most important meals of the year as generations of relatives come together to celebrate.
-New Year’s festivals include fireworks, music, dragon dances and other festive performances.
+New Year’s festivals include fireworks, music, dragon dances, and other festive performances.
 Houses and streets are decorated with gold for power and red for prosperity and luck.
 Gifts of red envelopes filled with money are given to children and retired seniors.
 Of course, food is a big part of the Chinese New Year festival and foods with symbolic meanings are always on the menu.

 Let’s celebrate Chinese New Year with lots of delicious, healthy, and compassionate dishes – vegan-style!
 For the ultimate menu of menus, check out our updated Chinese New Year Vegan Food Guide!

 1. Start with Soup